prdatur/phpminer/README.md

 http://www.nncron.ru/ - lightweight and free

-## Pre-requirements within the config of CGMiner.
+## Pre-requirements within the config of CGMiner/SGMiner.

 API needs to be enabled: